JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 *treated as scalars by default*.
 The main exceptions are arrays (subtypes of `AbstractArray`) and tuples, which are treated as containers and are iterated over.
-(If you define your own container type that is not a subtype of `AbstractArray`, you can tell `broadcast` to treat as a container to be iterated over by overloading `Base.Broadcast.containertype` and a couple of other functions.)
+(If you define your own container type that is not a subtype of `AbstractArray`, you can tell `broadcast` to treat it as a container to be iterated over by overloading `Base.Broadcast.containertype` and a couple of other functions.)